nikhilpatel87/ignite/README.md

 This is a web app built with React/Redux and Framer Motion

-You can see this projection here: [Game Ignite](https://game-ignite.netlify.app)
+You can see this project here: [Game Ignite](https://game-ignite.netlify.app)